VxMxPx/mysli/packages/mysli/framework/cli/doc/README.md

 ```

 Additional to `line`, there are also `multiline` and `password`
-methods available.
+methods.
 They accept the same arguments, the difference being,
 `multiline` will terminate on two new lines, and password will hide input.

 Finally `confirm` is available which will print `y/n` to the user, and return